- Books, Literature, and Writing»

 - Gas came in "regular" or "ethel" and it was cheap (compared to today)

-- There was no "pay at the pump"
+- There was no "pay at the pump".
+You prepaid for everything.

 - Most places didn't accept credit cards, if you even had a credit card.